The Best VPN of 2021: Windows, Mac, Android & iOS

 What is the best VPN to protect multiple devices?
-CyberGhost and NordVPN are the best options all-round.
-They are fast, secure, fairly priced, and each have millions of users.
+CyberGhost and NordVPN are the best options allround.
+They are fast, secure, fairly priced, and each has millions of users.
 CyberGhost allows you to protect 7 devices, where NordVPN allows you to protect 6.
 If you need to protect even more devices, have a look at ZenMate or Surfshark.
 Both allow you to install the VPN on an unlimited number of gadgets.
-Finally, if you want excellent antivirus software and a VPN in one, Norton is your best bet.
+Finally, if you want the best antivirus software and a VPN in one, Norton is your best bet.

 How we test: Privacy & security